walidemad/Git-GitHub-TASK/README.md

-# know-me
+# know-me Task
-This repository is for getting to know Git and Github.
+This task is for getting to know Git and Github.

 ## Intsructions
 - Fork and clone this repository.